Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 **Options**: Configure height and width under `Style Settings>Pictures>Zoom Pictures`

-the more pictures in a picture wall, the more you get a seamless board.
-To remove empty space and build a neat picture wall, adjust sliders in **Style Settings** accordingly.
+the more pictures you put in a picture wall, the more you will get a seamless board.
+To remove empty spaces and get a neat-looking picture wall, see (see **Style Settings>Dune>Pictures>Image Wall**) and adjust sliders accordingly.
 Keep an empty line between each line of pictures.

 <br>